An Investor’s Guide To Peer-To-Peer Lending

 The person lending money is doing so for the purposes of investment and wants to generate a healthy return.
-The borrower is looking for a low, competitively priced loan and flexible repayments terms.
+The borrower is looking for a low, competitively-priced loan and flexible repayment terms.

 At a time when interest rates are at an all-time low and banks and building societies are offering minimal returns on most savings accounts, peer-to-peer lending offers the potential to earn higher rates of interest.

 Why invest with Lendwise?

 We specialise in education finance and help individual borrowers to achieve their academic and career aspirations.
 Lending for this purpose increases an individual’s probability of securing a higher future income and subsequently enhances their ability to repay what they have borrowed.
 This type of socially responsible investment offers both a positive social impact and a significant financial gain for the lender.

 Our borrowers are primarily UK residents studying for a postgraduate degree or professional qualification who require a loan to fund their studies.
 However, we also welcome applications from European or international candidates with an offer from a leading (Tier 1) UK university or another renowned university internationally.

 To qualify for a loan, our borrowers must complete a loan application which is assessed by our credit officers using a robust credit scoring algorithm, and if successful their loan requests are presented to Lendwise lenders for funding.